 COVID-19 Resource Page

 Our new partnership with PCC Community Markets and Neighborhood Farmers Markets is connecting local farmers with local food banks.
+To date, more than $80,000 in new partner contract have been executed to link farmers with local food bank and meal programs.

 Core Work: we continue to source truckloads of fresh produce — including loads of potatoes and onions from eastern WA growers — that are available as a result of the many restaurant closures in that state.
-Our goal is to secure 4-5 truckloads a week through the end of the month, and possibly longer.

-We have expanded our 2020 Farm to Food Pantry initiative to provide additional early-season funding to farmers who have been impacted by market and restaurant closures.
+We have expanded our 2020 Farm to Food Pantry initiative to provide additional funding to farmers who have been impacted by market and restaurant closures.

 How you can help